gilt/incubator-airflow/airflow/hbc_deployment/README.md

 You will have your local Airflow webserver running on `http://192.168.99.100:8080` by default.

 ## Deployment

+Push the Airflow config to `s3://gilt-data-assets/airflow/airflow.cfg` (will be pulled down by Jenkins when building)

 The deployment runs on every new push to the branch `hbc_prod`, it:
 * builds and updates the docker image